 The layering process is exactly the same – you just need to cut the ladyfingers to fit into your individual containers.

-- 2 Tbsp marsala wine (highly recommend, missing a kick without it)
+- 2 Tbsp marsala wine (highly recommend; missing a kick without it; can substitute with dark rum or brandy)

 - 2 Tbsp matcha (green tea powder) (for dusting)